USEPA/EnviroAtlas_JSApp/README.md

 A Repository for the EnviroAtlas application

 EnviroAtlas is a public application.
-Information can be found at https://www.epa.gov/enviroatlas.
+Information can be found at [EnviroAtlas Homepage](https://www.epa.gov/enviroatlas) or view the [EnviroAtlas Help](https://enviroatlas.epa.gov/enviroatlas/interactivemap/help.html).

 ## License